Ryde Town Council plays an active part in all local planning issues.

 Next Place, Neighbourhood and Planning Committee

 Please click here to view the agendas and papers for the next meeting, as well as previous agendas, minutes and supporting papers to the committee.
-The Committee meets on a Tuesday evening (unless stated otherwise), every three weeks, usually at Ryde Methodist Church, Garfield Road, PO33 2PT (although this can also be subject to change).
+The Committee meets on a Tuesday evening (unless stated otherwise), every three weeks, usually at The George Street Centre, Ryde Baptist Church PO33 2JF although this can also be subject to change).
 Members of the public are welcome to attend or can contact the Place, Neighbourhoods and Planning Officer prior to a meeting with any queries.

 We have dedicated Planning web pages on the following issues:

 - Consultation on proposed changes to the submission of planning applications.

 In response to the Isle of Wight Council’s (IWC) Regeneration Strategy, and their review of the Island Plan Core Strategy which has led to the drafting of the new Island Planning Strategy (IPS), Ryde Town Council (RTC) has produced a Position Statement (PS) which aims to provide credible data and evidence to submit to the IWC’s Regeneration Strategy and to influence and inform the IPS at a key stage in its development.